developer-zebra/developer-zebra-site/src/mdmtk/2-0/tutorial/index.md

 ### MDM XML Creation

 The XML documents that are used in MX need to be structured in a standardized format.
-The DSD tool, which is included in this toolkit, can be used to generate sample XML.
+StageNow 2.3 can be used to generate sample XML.
 Typically you would require that some values be changed dynamically on the device by your client application.
 So you would therefore manipulate the values of specific parameter attributes within your code based on the specific template you have generated.

-For more information and instructions on XML generation, modifying values, and other information, please see [this page.](../guide/xml/generate)

 ### MDM Result XML Parsing